nffdiogosilva/subscription/README.md

     # To make the tests run
     $ pytest

+## Summary

-After running the pytest, the htmlcov (with the code coverage), will appear.
+After running the pytest, the code coverage will be generated inside folder "htmlcov".
+To check results, consult the htmlconv/index.html page.
 In this case, this folder is already included in the repository, with the latest results.
 Please consult the file htmlcov/index.html to see the code coverage detailed.

+## You can use the Visual Studio Code Remote Containers feature!

+To run the project inside a container, with Visual Studio Code just chose the option "Re-Open folder inside container".
+After that you can launch the tests in the DEBUG tab.

 # MIT License